ross-alexander/dq/characters/items/items-ishamael.md

 Terry Spencer - No 1 Detective Hobbit Agency - The Creampuff Catnappering Caper – Summer 820

-## Boom stick (×3) [1 used]

-This 1 inch rod has a button flush to the top, when the button is pressed it triggers a R1 lightning bolt in the direction it is pointed.
-A dial on the base of the rod may be tuned to delay the triggering of the spell, from 0 – 7 pulses.
-Manufactured by a rank R10 Mechanician.

-Terry Spencer - No 1 Detective Hobbit Agency - The Creampuff Catnappering Caper – Summer 820

 ## Invisibility Scroll (×3) [2 used]

 This is a scroll of Rank 10 Invisibility (G-8) with a BC of 80%.